 The board is responsible for vetting and selecting a qualified candidate for the CEO or executive director to run the day-to-day management activities of the organization.
 Once appointed, the board will collaboratively work with the chief executive to meet the organization’s short and long-term plans.
 On an annual basis, the board of directors is also responsible for evaluating the performance of the CEO.
 The bulk of this work is most likely done through a committee, in which they will present their findings to the full board.

 The board is responsible for recruiting, nominating and appointing new board members with the right mix of skills, knowledge and experience.
 Most boards assess their performance on an annual basis to identify gaps and form a strategic plan.
 An important topic for today’s boards is to address diversity and inclusion in their board recruitment and selection.
+Strong governance depends on intentional board diversity, which brings broader perspectives to key decisions.

 For new board members, it may be helpful to provide a quick list of their core roles and responsibilities.
 See this checklist from BoardSource.